awsdocs/aws-dms-step-by-step/doc_source/chap-mysql2aurora.md

 #### Creating the IAM Service Role<a name="chap-mysql2aurora.creates3role"></a>

 You can have the Amazon RDS Management Console create a role for you by choosing the **Create a New Role** option \(shown later in this topic\)\.
-If you select this option and specify a name for the new role, then Amazon RDS will create the IAM service role required for Amazon RDS to access your S3 bucket with the name that you supply\.
+If you select this option and specify a name for the new role, then Amazon RDS will create the IAM service role required for Amazon RDS to access your Amazon S3 bucket with the name that you supply\.

 As an alternative, you can manually create the role using the following procedure\.